John Bateman (rugby league): 2012 season

 Bateman featured in Round 1 (Catalans Dragons).
 He missed Rounds 2–3 due to injury.
 He featured in six consecutive games from Round 4 (Wakefield Trinity) to Round 9 (Hull F.C.).
-Bateman was suspended for Round 10 and 11.
+Bateman was suspended for rounds 10 and 11.
 John returned in Round 12 (Huddersfield Giants).
 Bateman was suspended for Rounds 13–14.
 He returned to play in six consecutive games from Round 15 (Leeds Rhinos) to Round 20 (London Broncos).
 Bateman missed Rounds 21–24 due to England Academy commitments.
 Bateman returned for Round 25 (Huddersfield Giants).
-John was injured for Rounds 26–27.
+John was injured in Rounds 26–27.
 He featured in the Challenge Cup against Doncaster and Warrington Wolves.
 Bateman scored against Hull F.C.
 (1 try), Doncaster (1 try) and Castleford Tigers (1 try).

 In 2012 Bateman was awarded the Albert Goldthorpe Rookie of the Year Medal.

 2013 season

-In the off-season Bateman signed a 3 Year Extension on his current deal and this will keep him at Odsal until 2015.
+In the off-season, Bateman signed a 3 Year Extension on his current deal and this will keep him at Odsal until 2015.

 He missed Rounds 1–6 due to an injury.
 He featured in four consecutive games from Round 7 (Hull Kingston Rovers) to Round 10 (Salford City Reds).
 John missed Round 11–12 due to an injury.
 He featured in Round 13 (Warrington Wolves) but was subject to a groin injury keeping him out of Round 14.
 John returned for Round 15 (Salford City Reds) but missed Round 16 but returned in Round 17 (Hull Kingston Rovers) to Round 22 (Hull F.C.).
 John missed the rest of the season due to surgery on his ankle.
 Bateman featured in the Challenge Cup against Rochdale Hornets and London Broncos.
 John scored against Hull Kingston Rovers (1 try), Catalans Dragons (1 try) Salford City Reds (1 try), Rochdale Hornets (1 try) and Wigan Warriors (1 try).